Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 The way a token gets burnt is that it gets sent to an unusable smart contract.
-It just sits there and noone can touch it.
-Effectively it has removed itself from supply.
+It just sits there and no one can touch it.
+Effectively it has removed itself from the supply.

-What is cool is that your cDAI can now be used as collateral themselves.
-This results in a multiplier kind of effect whereby you cDAI can be used in other DeFi protocols.
+What is cool is that you can now use your cDAI as collateral.
+This results in a multiplier kind of effect whereby other DeFi protocols use your cDAI.

 You can get very creative if you start thinking of all the potential combinations and things you can do.
 This is where crypto-Twitter often goes mental with people recommending complicated ways routing of such tokens across various protocols to earn a yield.